 Decoding SMP: More Than Just a Hair Tattoo

-We’ve put together a quick guide to help you understand the differences between SMP and regular tattoos.
-Keep reading below.
+We’ve created a brief guide to help you understand the key differences between SMP and traditional tattoos.
+Keep reading to learn more.

 What Is Scalp Micropigmentation?